Name

 Definition

-Primary cutaneous anaplastic large cell lymphoma (C-ALCL) is composed of large cells with an anaplastic, pleomorphic, or immunoblastic cytomorphology, the majority of which express the CD30 antigen.
+Primary cutaneous anaplastic large cell lymphoma (C-ALCL) belongs to the spectrum of primary cutaneous CD30-positive T-cell lymphoproliferative disorders.
+C-ALCL is composed of large cells with an anaplastic, pleomorphic, or immunoblastic cytomorphology; > 75% of the tumour cells express CD30.
+(WHO 5th edition)

 Definitive Diagnostic Methods